Generalized Multiple Importance Sampling: Introduction

 In this paper, we introduce a unified framework for MIS schemes, providing a general theoretical description of the possible sampling and weighting procedures when a set of proposal pdfs is used to produce an IS approximation.
 Within this unified context, it is possible to interpret that all the MIS algorithms draw samples from an equally-weighted mixture distribution obtained from the set of available proposal pdfs.
 Three different sampling approaches and five different functions to calculate the weights of the generated samples are proposed and discussed.
 Moreover, we state two basic rules for possibly devising new valid sampling and weighting strategies within the proposed framework.
 All the analyzed combinations of sampling/weighting provide consistent estimates of the parameters of interest.

-The proposed generalized framework includes all of the existing MIS methodologies that we are aware of (applied within different algorithms, e.g. in \citep{elvira2015efficient,Cappe04,CORNUET12,APIS15,Bugallo15}) and allows the design of novel techniques (here we propose three new schemes, but more can be introduced).
+The proposed generalized framework includes all of the existing MIS methodologies that we are aware of (applied within different algorithms, e.g. in \citep{elvira2015efficient,Cappe04,CORNUET12,APIS15,martino2017layered,elvira2017improving}) and allows the design of novel techniques (here we propose three new schemes, but more can be introduced).
 An exhaustive theoretical analysis is provided by introducing general expressions for sampling and weighting in this generalized MIS context, and by proving that they yield consistent estimators.
-Furthermore, we compare the performance of the different MIS schemes (the proposed and the existing ones) in terms of the variance of the estimators. {A running example has been introduced in Section \ref{sec_sampling} and continued in Section \ref{sec_weighting}, Section \ref{sec_MIS_schemes}, Section \ref{sec_variance} and Section \ref{sec_results} in order to clarify the flow of the paper.} {In addition, we perform numerical simulations on the running example, where the proposal pdfs are intentionally well chosen, to evidence the significant effects produced by the different interpretations of the sampling and weighting schemes.
-We illustrate the performance of all the methods by means of {three} other numerical examples (including a high-dimensional nonlinear challenging setup), highlighting the differences among the {various} MIS schemes in terms of performance and computational cost.}
+Furthermore, we compare the performance of the different MIS schemes (the proposed and existing ones) in terms of the variance of the estimators.